-The live video industry is expected to be worth over $70 billion by 2021.
+The live video industry was estimated to be worth over $70 billion last year.
 Live video is incredibly popular with consumers, and people spend three times longer watching live video than they do watching pre-recorded video.

 Video is also the most popular way for consumers to learn about new products.